-So what are the features in a marketing Automation tool which you can not DO with out?
+So what are the features in a marketing Automation tool which you can not DO without?

 1. Unified View of Dashboard & Contact Management:

-A basic contact management function lets you add or remove contacts from the database, it might also help you create separate lists for separate audiences. however try to search for a tool that also offers features like:
+A basic contact management function lets you add or remove contacts from the database, it might also help you create separate lists for separate audiences.
+However, try to search for a tool that also offers features like:

-a) A unified view of a single contact: Where in you may check how the contact reacts to or performs on more than one channels, you could target them at the right channels and improve your ROI.
+a) A unified view of a single contact: Where in you may check how the contact reacts to or performs on more than one channel, you could target them at the right channels and improve your ROI.

-b) Anonymous user support with late binding: Several top-notch organizations have started using this which feature helps you keep track of your anonymous customers, who perform activities for your internet site without logging in or signing up.
+b) Anonymous user support with late binding: Several top-notch organizations have started using this feature helps you keep track of your anonymous customers, who perform activities for your internet site without logging in or signing up.
 It patches the historical information with the current information once the user has performed a transaction or registered with you, so all of the consumer’s past activities are identified and logged. today, when most customers are doubtful to sign up with a new website or product, this feature can be a boon.

-c) Advanced segmentation on contacts: Brands need to be able to section contacts based on attributes, devices used, activity (opens/clicks), date the user was added within the list, and many others. advanced segmentation also allow multiple conditions to create a segment.
+c) Advanced segmentation on contacts: Brands need to be able to section contacts based on attributes, devices used, activity (opens/clicks), date the user was added within the list, and many others. advanced segmentation also allows multiple conditions to create a segment.
 For eg. “If the user was added in January 2016” AND “The consumer is from Mumbai (attribute)”.